grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* (Consider making much shorter chapters -- maybe breaks by scene?)
 	* (Or, make the current chapters "sections" and then subdivide with unlabeled dividers)
 * [ ] preface:
-	* move to the end, make it an afterword
+	* move to the end, make it an afterword -- or just see comment in preface file about telling people right off they don't have to read it.
+	* consider adding a note about needing an editor/ beta version. (see comment in preface file)
 	* remove preface to the preface
 	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
 See notes about this in promotion.